Chart Configuration¶

 {__name__}

-represents replacing with all metric names.
+: Replaces with all metric names.

 Note

-When your query contains a by condition, it will display all legend sequences returned.
+- When your query contains a

 Position¶